Gene Anderson (wrestler)

-He was a marquee performer for the National Wrestling Alliance (NWA) from the late 1960s, appearing with promotions including the American Wrestling Association (AWA), Georgia Championship Wrestling (GCW) and Mid-Atlantic Championship Wrestling (ACW).
+He was a marquee performer for the National Wrestling Alliance (NWA) from the late-1960s, appearing with promotions including the American Wrestling Association (AWA), Georgia Championship Wrestling (GCW) and Mid-Atlantic Championship Wrestling (MACW).
 The Minnesota Wrecking Crew were named "Tag Team of the Year" by Pro Wrestling Illustrated in 1975 and 1977.

 Early life

 Anderson was born in Saint Paul, Minnesota to Royal Anderson and Pauline Sergeant.
 He competed in amateur wrestling while attending South Saint Paul Secondary, becoming a state champion.
 He attended North Dakota State College of Science.

 Professional wrestling career

 Early career (1958–1961)

 Anderson was trained by Verne Gagne, making his debut in 1958.
 He spent several years wrestling in Calgary, Alberta, Canada for Stampede Wrestling.

 American Wrestling Association (1961–1966)

-Anderson joined the Minneapolis, Minnesota-based American Wrestling Association (AWA) in 1961.
+Anderson joined the Minneapolis, Minnesota–based American Wrestling Association (AWA) in 1961.
 In 1965, he formed the tag team The Minnesota Wrecking Crew with Lars Anderson, who was billed as his brother.